bartekwisnia/ProcessDemoData/readme.md

 ## Description

-Process Demo project is a simple simulation of a process automation plant.
+Process Demo project is a simple simulation of a process industry plant.
 User can design its plant/factory made of tanks, pipes, valves etc. use prepared automated functions.
-The plant is simulates media flow, levels, temperatures, pressure etc.
+The plant simulates media flow, levels, temperatures, pressure etc.

 Project was done as a demo to my portfolio to show my programming skills and as I am an automation engineer I have